barimale/elasticsearch-search-drive/README.md

 # elasticsearch-search-drive
-Scan specific directory recursively, index directories and files and search by a specific property.
+Scan specific directory recursively, index directories and files and then search by a specific property.